 Franklin Regional Planning Board – A seven-element tool kit for dirt road storm water management is available.
 Individual meetings with highway superintendents will be held.

-Franklin Tech Contract Negotiations Subcommittee – Rick attended this meeting which consisted of a group of selectboard and school committee members.
+Franklin Tech Contract Negotiations Subcommittee – Rick attended this meeting which consisted of a group of select board and school committee members.
 The purpose was to choose one town’s selectboard chair to serve on the negotiations subcommittee.
 After a ballot vote, the selectboard member from New Salem was chosen to be on the committee.
 Negotiations will start at the end of November.

 Veterans Service District – The district has been recertified until July 2026.
 All towns have paid their budget assessments for FY25.
 Requests for services have increased significantly.
 More than 1,000 people in the district are getting benefits, which amount to over $2 million per month.